Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 Design Example: Using AXI GPIO
 ===============================

 The design example uses PL-based AXI GPIO interfaces to control the LEDs on the board using a Linux application (``gpiotest``).
-To utilize the four Super Logic Regions (SLR) available in the VP1802 SSI technology device, the PL AXI GPIO interface paths for LED0, LED1, LED2, and LED3 are routed via SLR-0, SLR-1, SLR-2, and SLR-3, respectively.
+To use the four Super Logic Regions (SLR) available in the VP1802 SSI technology device, the PL AXI GPIO interface paths for LED0, LED1, LED2, and LED3 are routed through SLR-0, SLR-1, SLR-2, and SLR-3, respectively.

 The RPU bare-metal example application uses the PL-based AXI UART lite to print the debug messages on the AXI UART console instead of using the PS UART console.